 Pole vault is a full medal track and field event at Olympic Games, requiring a competitor to leap over a bar using a long flexible pole made either of carbon fiber or fiberglass.
 It is one of the four major jumping events in athletics, the other three are high jump, long jump and triple jump.
-The pole vault has a lot of similarities to high jump.
+The pole vault has a lot of similarities to the high jump event.

 Pole Vault requires high running speed as an essential requirement for a athlete to be able to successfully jump over the bar using the pole.
 The technique requires a lot of practice and time to be mastered.
 Inexperienced athletes trying the pole vault can lead to broken poles and injury.